Skip to main content

 🌍

-Real-World Connection Sight words appear in school books, signs, notes, labels, and the simple texts children read every day.
+Real-World Connection Sight words appear in school books, labels, notes, classroom charts, decodable readers, and simple stories children read every day.
+They also show up in children's own writing when they make cards, labels, and short sentences.

 Fun Fact!
-A small set of very common words appears again and again in early books, which is why learning them helps so much.
+A small set of very common words appears again and again in early books.
+Learning those words gives beginning readers a big boost because they see them so often in both reading and writing.